PacSim/pacsim/README.md

 The sensors and vehicle model are configured using config files.
 Examples are provided the config folder.
 Things such as the discipline or the path of the track file or config files are defined using ros2 parameters.

 The default vehicle model provided is rather simple and just meant to be a starting point.
-You are encouraged to integrate your own vehicle model by implementing the `IVehicleModel` class
+You are encouraged to integrate your own vehicle model by implementing the `IVehicleModel` class.

+More info in the [docs folder](./doc/usage_tutorial.md).

 # Contributing
 Contributions in any form (reports, feedback, requests, submissions) are welcome.
 Preferably create an Issue or Pull request for that.